LOS ANGELES (AP) From laughingstock to lift off.

 Springer led off the evening with a double against Darvish, and soon it was 2-0.

-Springer hit his fifth homer -- tying the Series mark set by Reggie Jackson (1977) and matched by Chase Utley (2009) -- when he connected for a record fourth game in a row, making it a five-run lead.
+Springer hit his fifth homer -- tying the Series mark set by Reggie Jackson and matched by Chase Utley -- when he connected for a record fourth game in a row, making it 5-0 in the second.

 That was plenty for Houston manager A.J.
 Hinch.
-He pulled starter Lance McCullers Jr. soon after the curveballer crazily plunked his fourth batter of the game , and began a parade of four relievers that held the lead.
+He pulled starter Lance McCullers Jr. soon after the curveballer crazily plunked his fourth batter of the game, and began a bullpen parade of four relievers that kept the lead as the Astros overcame a shaky postseason bullpen .

-"I knew yesterday I didn't have much," said McCullers, the Game 3 winner.
+"I knew yesterday I didn't have much," McCullers said.
 "I knew I didn't have much to give other than to gut it out as long as I could."

-Forever known for their space-age Astrodome, outlandish rainbow jerseys and a handful of heartbreaking playoff losses for stars like Nolan Ryan, Jeff Bagwell and Craig Biggio, these Astros will be remembered as champions, finally, in their 56th season.
+Forever known for their space-age Astrodome, outlandish rainbow jerseys and a handful of heartbreaking playoff losses, these Astros will be remembered as champions, finally, in their 56th season.

-Built on the skills of homegrown All-Stars Dallas Keuchel and more, helped by veteran offseason acquisitions such as Brian McCann and 40-year-old Carlos Beltran, who won his first ring, and boosted by the slick trade for ace Justin Verlander, general manager Jeff Luhnow oversaw the team's resurgence.
+Built on the skills of homegrown All-Stars Carlos Correa, Dallas Keuchel and more, and boosted by the slick trade for Justin Verlander, general manager Jeff Luhnow completed the ascent that some predicted.

-Houston won 101 times this year to take the AL West, then won Games 6 and 7 at home in the AL Championship Series against the New York Yankees.
+Houston won 101 times this year to take the AL West, then won Games 6 and 7 at home in the AL Championship Series.
 The Astros joined the 1985 Royals as the only clubs to win a pair of Game 7s in the same year.

-Kershaw provided four shutout innings of relief for Los Angeles , but it was too late.
+Longtime ace Clayton Kershaw provided four shutout innings of relief for Los Angeles, but it was too late.
 What the Dodgers really needed was a better starter than Darvish, someone more like the lefty who tossed out a ceremonial first ball: the great Sandy Koufax.

 A double by Marwin Gonzalez helped set up perhaps McCullers' biggest contribution, a slow grounder for his first pro RBI.
 Springer followed with a no-doubt, two-run drive into the left-center field bleachers.